 Introduction

-Today, this conflict has new consequences, especially in modern coaching that uses data and artificial intelligence (AI).
-The practice of bundling rest creates a fundamental problem with data quality.
-Because the actual time a swimmer rests between swims is not recorded, an athlete's training history becomes inaccurate and misleading.
-This means the sport collects large amounts of data, but cannot use that data to generate reliable conclusions.
+Today, this conflict has new consequences, especially in modern coaching that uses data and decision-support tools.
+Because the actual time a swimmer rests between swims is often not recorded, an athlete's training history can become harder to interpret.
+The sport may collect large amounts of data while still missing one of the variables needed to understand what stimulus the athlete actually received.

-This is more than a technical problem; it also negatively affects athlete development by causing unnecessary fatigue and burnout.
-It is time to question this standard training method and adopt a more intentional and scientific approach to the most important variable for improvement: rest.
+This is more than a technical problem.
+Poorly matched work and recovery can turn a targeted training set into unnecessary fatigue.
+It is time to question this standard training method and adopt a more intentional and scientific approach to one of the most important variables for improvement: rest.

 A Swimmer's Story of Burnout